-Two people injured in vintage car crash
+Six injured in veteran car run crash

-Two injured in London to Brighton Veteran Car Run crash
+Six injured in London to Brighton Veteran Car Run crash

-Two people have been injured after a vintage car crashed during the annual London to Brighton Veteran Car Run.
+Six people were injured in a crash during the annual London to Brighton Veteran Car Run.

-The 1902 Mercedes-Benz was involved in a collision with three other cars at about 11:35 GMT at Reigate Hill, Surrey.
+The 1902 Benz was involved in a collision with three other cars at about 11:35 GMT at Reigate Hill, Surrey.

 It had been taking part in the annual parade of vehicles dating back to the early 20th Century.

-The two passengers from the Mercedes were taken to hospital with serious injuries.
+Two people from the Benz were taken to hospital with serious injuries.

-Surrey Police said two other people travelling in the vintage car were also taken to hospital with minor injuries.
+Two other people travelling in the car were taken to hospital with minor injuries, said Surrey Police.

-A silver Ford C-Max, a Mercedes GLE and a Fiat Fourini were involved in the crash.
+A Ford C-Max, a Mercedes-Benz GLE and a Fiat Fiorino were also involved in the crash.

 Two passengers from the Ford were taken to hospital with minor injuries.